 Literal or Metaphor?

 The claims of inerrancy are reduced to the absurd when portions of the Bible best understood as metaphorical or allegorical are claimed as both literal and inerrant.
 This is best illustrated by the 7-day creation account of Genesis 1.
-While not intended as an explanation of the physics and bio-chemistry of the universe, the biblical account nonetheless does a good job of laying out the functions that the God of the universe had in mind for this great experiment – for a creation of reasoning beings capable of exercising independent will and free choice.
+While not intended as an explanation of the physics and bio-chemistry of the universe, the biblical account nonetheless does a good job of laying out the functions that the God of the universe had in mind for this great creation experiment – involving the shaping of reasoning beings in God’s own image, yet capable of exercising independent will and free choice.

 The human species of Moses’ day had vastly less knowledge of the science (or how) of this creation than we of the 21st century.
 Humans of the next 100 years likely will know vastly more than we do today.
 So, for an account that offers timeless value, don’t expect science but rather the purpose that drives the science.
 And that’s what the Bible offers.